grammyjs/website/site/docs/plugins/menu.md

 });
 ```

 Payloads also work well together with dynamic ranges.
+Payloads can only be of the type text.

 ## Dynamic Ranges